GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/abilities-and-effects.md

 - Indicated by the bolded word "Action" or "Epic Action"
 - Usually have a cost in brackets
 - Using an action ability counts as the player's action for the turn (see [Player Actions](player-actions.md))
+- Examples:
-- Example: "Action [Exhaust]: Deal 1 damage to a unit."
+  - "Action [Exhaust]: Deal 1 damage to a unit."
+  - "Action [2 Force]: Draw a card."
+  - "Epic Action [Destroy this unit]: Defeat all units in the ground arena."

 ### A.2.
 Constant Abilities
 - Always in effect while the card is in play
 - Don't have any special styling
 - Remain in effect even if the card is [exhausted](game-concepts.md#5-ready-and-exhausted)
+- Examples:
-- Example: "While this unit is undamaged, it has Sentinel."
+  - "While this unit is undamaged, it has Sentinel."
+  - "Your opponent's units lose all abilities."
+  - "Your base has +5 health."

 ### A.3.
 Event Abilities
 - Found in the text box of [event cards](card-types.md#2-event)
 - Resolved when the event is played
+- Examples:
-- Example: "Deal 2 damage to each unit in the ground arena."
+  - "Deal 2 damage to each unit in the ground arena."
+  - "Ready all your units.
+You may move each of your units to an adjacent arena."
+  - "Search your deck for a unit with cost 3 or less and put it into your hand.
+Shuffle your deck."

 ### A.4.
 Keyword Abilities
 - Indicated with bold red text
 - Have specific associated rules
 - Examples: Ambush, Grit, Overwhelm, Raid, Restore, Saboteur, Sentinel, Shielded
 - For detailed explanations, see the [Keywords](keywords.md) section
+- Additional examples:
+  - "Ambush (This unit can attack the turn it enters play.)"
+  - "Overwhelm 2 (This unit deals 2 excess damage to the opposing base when it defeats a unit.)"
+  - "Shielded (Prevent the first instance of damage that would be dealt to this unit each round.)"

 ### A.5.
 Triggered Abilities
 - Have bold text indicating their triggering condition
 - Start with "When" or "On", followed by a colon and an effect
-- Examples: "When Played", "When Defeated", "On Attack"
+- Examples:
-- Example: "When Defeated: Draw a card."
+  - "When Played: Draw a card."
+  - "When Defeated: Deal 1 damage to each enemy unit."
+  - "On Attack: This unit gets +2 power for this attack."

 ## B. Effects